mzazon/awesome-cloud-projects/aws/sns-message-fanout/sns-message-fanout.md

    echo "✅ Configured SQS queue policies for SNS access"
    ```

    The queue policies are now active, creating secure communication channels that allow SNS message delivery while preventing unauthorized access.
 Each policy includes conditional logic that validates the source ARN, ensuring that only messages from our designated SNS topic can reach the queues.
-This security model protects against message tampering and unauthorized data injection while maintaining the performance characteristics required for high-volume e-commerce operations.
+The policies now use the more secure `sns.amazonaws.com` service principal instead of wildcard access, following AWS security best practices.

 5. **Create SNS Subscriptions with Message Filtering**: